-Any dogs showing clinical signs of CIRD must not attend any UKFL© event for a minimum of 21 days following the END of any clinical signs.
-This cannot guarantee a lack of transmission but will reduce the likelihood significantly.
+Dogs showing clinical signs of CIRD are not permitted to attend any UKFL© Events for a minimum of 14 days following the END of any clinical signs.
+This will significantly reduce the likelihood of transmission.

-B. Dogs showing clinical signs of CIRD within 14 days of attending a UKFL© Event:
+B. Dogs showing clinical signs of CIRD within 10 days of attending a UKFL© Event.

-Dogs showing clinical signs of CIRD within 10 days following attendance at a UKFL© Event, the registered owner of that dog is responsible for notifying the Committee within 24 hours and following Rule 9.11A.
-The Committee will then be responsible for notifying the captains of all teams in attendance at the UKFL© Event where potential transmission may have taken place.
+The registered owner of any dog showing clinical signs of CIRD within 10 days of attending a UKFL© Event is responsible for notifying the Committee within 24 hours of first symptoms and following Rule 9.11A there after.
+The committee will then notify the captains of all teams in attendance at the UKFL© Event where potential transmission may have taken place.